 The object content is a sequence of scripting commands and configuration commands that generate a valid ASA software command sequence.
-The threat defense device uses ASA software commands to configure some features.
+The Firepower Threat Defense device uses ASA software commands to configure some features.
 For more information on scripting and configuration commands, see: